 Why Community Care for Children Won’t Work

-To understand, why community care for children won’t work, we need to understand what happened in Israeli Kibbutz society.
-An article on this is coming soon on TMF where it will be described in detail.
+To understand, why community care (by people other than family members) for children won’t work, we need to understand what happened in Israeli Kibbutz society.

-So, we understand that a gender-symmetrical lifestyle may sound great in theory but in practice, a division of labor improves our quality of life with all children equally taken care of.
+So, we understand that a gender-symmetrical lifestyle may sound great in theory but in practice, a division of labour improves our quality of life with all children equally taken care of.

 [This article is a part of Modern Feminism Series.